February 4. Kazinform's timeline of major events

 1993 – The Republic of Kazakhstan and the Republic of Malta establish diplomatic relations.

-1993 – Kazakhstan and Turkey set up the first-ever oil and gas joint venture called Kazakhturkmunai.
+1993 – Kazakhstan and Turkey set up the first-ever oil and gas joint venture, Kazakhturkmunai.

-2010 – The Al Farabi Kazakh National University becomes the first university in the country to pass the national accreditation by the Ministry of Education and Science of the Republic of Kazakhstan.
+2010 – The Al Farabi Kazakh National University is the first university in the country to pass the national accreditation by the Ministry of Education and Science of the Republic of Kazakhstan.

-2011 –The commemorative coin of the National Bank of the Republic of Kazakhstan is named ‘The Coin of the Year’ at the World Money Fair in Berlin in the category of the Most Historically Significant Coin.
+2011 –The commemorative coin of the National Bank of the Republic of Kazakhstan is named ‘The Coin of the Year’ at the World Money Fair in Berlin in the nomination the Most Historically Significant Coin.

-2011 – The Republic of Kazakhstan joins the Charter of Paris Against Cancer.
+2011 – The Republic of Kazakhstan accesses the Charter of Paris Against Cancer.

-2018 – Kazakhstani track-and-field athletes win the team event at the Indoor Asia Championships in the Iranian capital, Tehran.
-Kazakhstan hauls 12 medals at the championships (7 gold, 4 silver and 1 bronze).
+2018 – Kazakhstani track-and-field athletes win the team event at the Indoor Asia Championships in Tehran, Iran.
+Team Kazakhstan hauls 12 medals at the championships (7 gold, 4 silver and 1 bronze).

 2019 – The Kazakhstan Institute of Strategic Research under the President of the Republic of Kazakhstan (KazISS) joins the world’s top think tanks.
 It becomes the only think tank in Kazakhstan to be ranked in the Global Go To Think Tank Index Report.

 2020 – Harry Potter and the Philosopher’s Stone written by J.K.
-Rowling is translated into Kazakh by Dinara Mazen, Sayat Mukhamediyar, and Narkez Berikkazy.
+Rowling is officially translated into the Kazakh language by Dinara Mazen, Sayat Mukhamediyar, and Narkez Berikkazy.
 The editor of the project is Nazgul Kozhabek.

-2021 – Collection of Abai’s works translated into six official languages of the UN are handed over to the UNESCO headquarters.